by Susan Flantzer © Unofficial Royalty 2016

 Augusta had eight younger siblings:

 The family of Frederick, Prince of Wales lived at Leicester House which stood on present-day Leicester Square in London.
 In 1751, when Augusta was 13, her father Frederick, Prince of Wales died, leaving a pregnant widow with eight children.
 King George II then created his grandson George Prince of Wales.
 Augusta was a rather boisterous child and not afraid to express her opinions.
-She loved music, acting, and dancing, and participated in amateur theatricals that were a favorite pastime of the royal family.
+She loved music, acting, and dancing, and participated in amateur theatricals, a favorite pastime of the royal family.

 On October 25, 1760, King George II died and his grandson became King George III at the age of 22.
 George’s choice for a wife fell upon an obscure German princess, Charlotte of Mecklenburg-Strelitz.
 On September 8, 1761, at 10 PM, George and Charlotte married in the Chapel Royal of St. James’ Palace.
 On September 22, 1761, their coronation was held at Westminster Abbey.

-Around this same time, negotiations for a marriage between Augusta and Karl Wilhelm Ferdinand, Hereditary Prince of Brunswick-Wolfenbüttel were being held.
+Around the same time, negotiations for a marriage between Augusta and Karl Wilhelm Ferdinand, Hereditary Prince of Brunswick-Wolfenbüttel were being held.
 Augusta and Karl were both great-grandchildren of King George I of Great Britain, so they were second cousins.
 The negotiations were slow because Augusta’s mother, now The Dowager Princess of Wales, did not like the House of Brunswick.
 Finally, the marriage negotiations were settled and Karl came to England in January of 1764 to marry Augusta.
 Karl had a military career during the Seven Years’ War of 1756-63 serving in the Hanoverian Army of Observation under Prince William, Duke of Cumberland, Augusta’s paternal uncle.
 On January 16, 1764, Augusta and Karl were married at the Chapel Royal, St. James’s Palace.

 The couple had seven children: